What does an Integration Architect do? Michal will tell you

 What apps do you use at work?

-“I can’t do without Eclipse as we program in JAVA.
+I can’t do without Eclipse, since we program in Java.
 Knowledge of one of the SQL tools for working with databases such as Oracle SQL Developer or Squirrel is also required.
-Also use tools for working with SVN and GIT – Tortoise or GIT GUI.
-Minor configuration modifications I do either directly with commands in Linux environment via console with Putty or mRemoteNG, or when I need to download files using WinSCP and edit them in Notepad++.
-These are all tools that can be picked up very quickly.”
+I also regularly use tools for working with SVN and GIT – Tortoise or GIT GUI.
+Minor configuration modifications I do either directly with commands in the Linux environment via the console with Putty or mRemoteNG, or when I need to, I download the files using WinSCP and edit them in Notepad++.
+All these tools can be mastered very quickly.

 What skills are important for your job?